Tinkerforge/red-brick/image/readme.txt

 Also make sure that the filesystem you're running this on is not mounted with the nodev or noexec options as they hinder the root-fs generation process.

+Note: The building process will not work if the building directory is on a separate partition than the root fs.

 First run

  ./prepare-host.sh